MinaFoundation/PGT_gptSurveySummarizer/README.md

 # API Documentation for Govbot Endpoints

 It has also node server for Govbot.
-Here is the API documentation
+First 3 endpoint is used for to integrate discord Survey Summarizer.
+Here is the API documentation:

 ## Authorization